savashn/ecewo/README.md

 A modern and developer-friendly backend framework for C that handles the complexities of C programming and lets you build backends with ease — inspired by the simplicity of Express.js.

-Ecewo is a **hobby project** I started to improve my programming skills and it is still work in progress.
-See [FAQ](https://ecewo.vercel.app/docs/faq).
+**Ecewo is a hobby project I started to improve my programming skills and it is still work in progress.
+So, it’s not stable or production-ready yet.
+See [FAQ](https://ecewo.vercel.app/docs/faq).**

 ### Table of Contents